lRomul/sensorium/README.md

 ### Trained model weights

-You can skip the training step by downloading model weights (9.5 GB) using any BitTorrent client via [torrent file](data/experiments.torrent).
+You can skip the training step by downloading model weights (9.5 GB) using [torrent file](data/experiments.torrent).

 Place the files in the data directory so that the folder structure is as follows: